-Most customers ask us to deliver their containers using a hiab truck (a truck with an on-board crane) which are capable of off-loading the containers and placing them on the ground.
+Most customers ask us to deliver their containers using a Hiab truck.
+These have an on-board crane which is used to off-load the containers and place them on the ground.

-All our drivers are fully trained and carry with them the appropriate Certification.
+All our drivers are fully trained and carry with them the appropriate certification.
+All drivers are CPCS Card holders and are fully compliant with the ‘working at height’ regulations.
 Additionally, the trucks undergo regular safety checks and are fully insured.
-All drivers are CPCS Card Holders and are fully compliant with the ‘working at height regulations’.
-They carry a full harness system for safe unloading of our containers.
+They carry a full harness system for safe unloading of containers.
 Risk Assessments and Method Statements can be provided at no extra cost.

-Containers are normally offloaded off the side of the vehicle and the required width required for offloading is 25ft.
-If you have any concerns about the suitability of your site to accommodate a truck please call us to discuss.
-Where required, we can arrange a Site Survey by our transport company to double check.
+Containers are normally offloaded from the side of the vehicle and the required width for offloading is 25 foot.
+If necessary, we can arrange a Site Survey by our transport company to double-check.
+Should you have any concerns about the suitability of your site, please call us to discuss.

 To assist you in checking your site we have compiled the following guidelines.

 - Can your site take a 34ft Long x 9ft wide vehicle?

 (20ft units are normally delivered on this type of vehicle.)

 - Can your site take a 60ft Long x 9ft wide vehicle?

 (40ft units are normally delivered on this type of vehicle.)